Your pre-retirement checklist.

 Review your super fund’s fees and performance

 Compare your fund’s long-term net returns (after fees and taxes) against industry benchmarks.
-Even small fee differences compound significantly over a 25-year retirement.
+Even small fee differences compound over a 25-year retirement.

 The age pension is not an all-or-nothing proposition.
 How much you receive depends on both the income test and the assets test, and the interaction between your super, investments, and homeownership.